APPetite: Using Dining Cashback Rewards with Ease

 ———————————————————————————————————————————

-In our logo, we wanted to capture the ideas of “savings,” “cashback,” and “dining.”
+In our logo, I wanted to capture the ideas of “savings,” “cashback,” and “dining.”
 The logo displays four chairs around a percent sign, representing diners sitting at a table, in the shape of a clover, representing good fortune.

 Usability Testing and Feedback